 I was somewhat of a skeptic when someone first offered to let me try a vegetarian bean patty.
-Well, that was until I tried them, now I eat these healthy burger alternatives all the time.
+Now I eat these healthy burger alternatives all the time.
 They are so easy to make and very tasty.
 They have a much smoother texture and more robust flavors than you will ever find in your average, everyday meat burger.

-The reason the taste of a veggie bean patty is so much more bold is because instead of all the spices being washed away by tons of animal fat and grease, like the ones found in your typical meat burger, the beans actually absorb all the spices and make them so much more flavorful.
+The reason the taste of a veggie bean patty is so much more bold is that instead of all the spices being washed away by tons of animal fat and grease like in your typical meat burger, the beans actually absorb all the spices and make them so much more flavorful.

-Not only are veggie bean patties tastier, they are also a whole lot more heart healthy as well, unlike your regular meat burger, which is literally covered in saturated fats and all kinds of other things.
-Beans are one of mother nature's power foods, they are packed full of proteins, antioxidants, and fiber, so eat up.
-"For some reason that beans, beans good for your heart song keeps popping up, Lol. "
+Not only are veggie bean patties tastier, they are also a whole lot more heart-healthy as well, unlike your regular meat burger, which is drenched in saturated fats and all kinds of other things you don't need.
+Beans are one of mother nature's power foods; they are packed full of proteins, antioxidants, and fiber, so eat up.
+And they're good for your heart, lol.

-Below is a recipe on how to make a delicious veggie bean burger.
+Below is a recipe for a delicious veggie bean burger.

-- 2 Cups Cooked, drained, and dry pinto beans, make sure to cook the beans until soft.
+- 2 cups cooked, drained, and dry pinto beans

-- 1 Cup Dry Bisquick mix, flour, cornmeal, or whatever your favorite coating mixture is.
+- 1 cup dry Bisquick mix, or flour, cornmeal, or other coating mixture

-- 3 Tbsp Of Vegetable,Olive oil, or coconut oil.
+- 3 Tbsp vegetable oil, olive oil, or coconut oil

-- 4 Tbsp Of spicy garlic seasoning or whatever spice is your favorite
+- 4 Tbsp spicy garlic seasoning, or whatever spice is your favorite

-- 1 Cup Of breadcrumbs, These will give your veggie bean burgers a crunchy texture.
+- 1 cup breadcrumbs, to give your veggie bean burgers a crunchy texture.

-- Once your beans are completely cooked, wash and drain them, then sit them to the side to dry.
+- Once your beans are completely cooked, wash and drain them, then set them aside to dry.

 - Sauté your onions and garlic for a minute or two, to soften them a little.
 I usually sauté my veggies in coconut oil, it makes them more flavorful.

-- Now mix your onions and garlic in with your beans, add all your spices and breadcrumbs them, and blend.
+- Now mix your onions and garlic in with your beans, add all your vegetables, spices and breadcrumbs, and blend.

-- Then mash your mix as chunky, or smooth as you want them, then start forming your patties until they resemble a burger.
+- Then mash your mix as chunky or smooth as you want it.
+Start forming your patties until they resemble burgers in shape.

-- Add the oil to your frying pan and wait about 5 min, so the oil has time to get hot.
+- Add the oil to your frying pan and wait about 5 minutes, so the oil has time to get hot.
 Then place the patties inside your pan and fry to your liking.
-I usually recommend cooking them about 5 to 8 minutes, any longer than that, and they begin to burn.
+I usually recommend cooking them about 5 to 8 minutes.
+Any longer than that, and they begin to burn.
 But hey, if that's how you like them, then make them crispy.